Projects per year

 Isabel has supervised a range of Masters and doctoral theses to successful completion and directed a Marie Curie Postdoctoral Fellowship.
 She welcomes doctoral and post-doctoral applications from suitably-qualified candidates across the broad spectrum of early modern Spanish literature and culture.
 The following fields are, therefore, of indicative interest only:

-- Renaissance and Baroque poetics: interrogated within the context of Renaissance Humanism, informed by sensitivity to the role of Classical theoretical and literary models and/or taking into account modern critical theories as/when appropriate.
+- Renaissance and Baroque poetics: interrogated within the context of Renaissance Humanism, informed by sensitivity to the role of Classical theoretical and literary models and/or taking into account a range of modern critical theories as/when appropriate.

-- Golden Age comedia: theory and practice; subject to a range of methodological and interdisciplinary approaches; viewed as aesthetic response to the contradictory currents of containment and subversion (the crises of authority and control) which characterised the socio-historical and religious context of counter-Reformation Spain.
+- Golden Age comedia: theory and practice; subject to a range of methodological and interdisciplinary approaches

-- Classical Heritage: especially the transvaluation of Graeco-Roman mythology in early modern literature and culture; reception studies.
+- Classical Heritage: especially the transvaluation of Graeco-Roman mythology in early modern literature and culture

 - Early Modern Spanish Cultural Studies